outpostHQ/numl/README.md

 - Don't require writing CSS, fully customizable in runtime with HTML or JS
 - Style mapping to state or screen width
 - Runtime theme generator with Dark Scheme and High Contrast Mode
-- Comprehensive Design System with tokens out-of-the-box
+- Comprehensive Design System with dozens of tokens out-of-the-box
+- Compatible with Static Site Generators
 - Built with accessibility in mind
 - Free and Open source